abhiSyncd/Java-Threads-Step-By-Step/4-a-CountingSemaphore/readMe.md

-Semaphores – limit how many background Threads (Jobs) are allowed to run concurrently
+Semaphores – RATE LIMITER : limit how many background Threads (Jobs) are allowed to run concurrently

 Semaphores – Restrict the number of threads that can access a resource.
 Example, limit max 10 connections to access a file simultaneously.